maduhu/interop-functional-tests/run_functional_tests.md

         * Issue the command “updateFunctionalTests.sh”.
 (This name could change but this is what is should be at the time of this writing)
             * This will ensure the functional test code is up to date with the Master branch from GitHub.

-	Step 2.
+###	Step 2.
 Execute the functional test
         * To execute a functional test, issue the following command:
         * mvn test -Dgroups=ussd_createuser -Denv=test

 		The above command uses two java command line switches.  -Dgroups=   tells the functional test what groups (or collections of tests) that you want to run.
 See the readme.md in the “interop-functional-test” GitHub project for a list of groups that are available for use.

-		The second switch, “-Devn=“ tells the functional test which environment you want it to test against.
+		The second switch, “-Denv=“ tells the functional test which environment you want it to test against.
 There are two values to choose from “test” or “qa”.
 Both will execute using DFSP1.

 ## Analyze the results

-	There are two type of output.
+	There are two type of output from the functional tests:
-	The first is the output directly from the test run.
+	* The first is the output directly from the test run.
 Below is an example of the output directly from Maven test command line

 	Results :
 	Tests run: 22, Failures: 0, Errors: 0, Skipped: 0